What is your most positive experience with a kiosk? What even is a kiosk, exactly?

 A City Street Transforms

 No kidding!
-This road, known locally as La Calle de los Kioscos (Kiosk Street), populated during daytime by vehicles, bicycles, and pedestrians (top left photo), at dusk becomes restaurant seating for approximately fifteen eateries (top right photo).
+This road, known locally as La Calle de los Kioscos (Kiosk Street), populated during daytime by vehicles, bicycles, and pedestrians (bottom left photo), at dusk becomes restaurant seating for approximately fifteen eateries (bottom right photo).
 Wafting over the tables from the kitchens and grills lining the street is a mouth-watering smell.
 The local chefs prepare fresh fish, chicken, octopus, shrimp, and vegetables to accompany the traditional food of the islands — rice, beans, and plantains.
 The more adventurous eaters in our group ordered the fried octopus, but I went for the chicken encocado with a rich coconut sauce that is a classic of the Ecuadorian coast.

 A Typical Tab